SomeoddpilotInc/Someoddpilot-Coding-Style/source.md

 ## Branches

 Most projects will have multiple branches.
-Changes should be made in a `dev` branch where the changes will be tested before being deployed to the `master` branch.
+Changes should be made in a `develop` branch where the changes will be tested before being deployed to the `master` branch.

 ## Sensitive Data